Febrile neutrophilic dermatosis: Systemic diseases

-SS is a reactive phenomenon and should be considered a cutaneous marker of systemic disease.
-Careful systemic evaluation is indicated, especially when cutaneous lesions are severe or hematologic values are abnormal.
-Approximately 20% of cases are associated with malignancy, predominantly hematological, especially acute myelogenous leukemia (AML).
-An underlying condition (streptococcal infection, inflammatory bowel disease, nonlymphocytic leukemia and other hematologic malignancies, solid tumors, pregnancy) is found in up to 50% of cases.
+SS is a reactive phenomenon and should be considered a skin-visible marker of systemic disease.
+Careful systemic evaluation is indicated, especially when skin lesions are severe or blood tests are abnormal.
+Approximately 20% of cases are associated with cancers, predominantly of the blood and especially acute myelogenous leukemia (AML).
+Up to 50% of cases involve an underlying condition, such as streptococcal infection, inflammatory bowel disease, nonlymphocytic leukemia and other hematologic malignancies, solid tumors, or pregnancy.
 Attacks of SS may precede the hematologic diagnosis by 3 months to 6 years, so that close evaluation of patients in the “idiopathic” group is required.

 There is now good evidence that treatment with hematopoietic growth factors—including granulocyte colony-stimulating factor (G-CSF), which is used to treat neutropenia, and granulocyte-macrophage colony-stimulating factor—can cause SS.
 Lesions typically occur when the patient has leukocytosis and neutrophilia but not when the patient is neutropenic.
-However, G-CSF may cause SS in neutropenic patients because of the induction of stem cell proliferation, the differentiation of neutrophils, and the prolongation of neutrophil survival.
+However, G-CSF may cause SS in neutropenic patients because it causes stem cell proliferation, the differentiation of neutrophils, and the prolongation of neutrophil survival.